CodeSlicing/pure-swift-ui-design/Assets/Docs/Extensions/extensions.md

 # The Path to Success

 Natively, working with paths is a time-consuming task that cannot be referred to as fun.
-[PureSwiftUI][pure-swift-ui] aims to turn that on its head by providing a huge number of extensions and utilities that make even the most intricate path-drawing tasks a joy.
+[PureSwiftUIDesign][pure-swift-ui-design] aims to turn that on its head by providing a huge number of extensions and utilities that make even the most intricate path-drawing tasks a joy.

   - [Type Extensions](#type-extensions)
     - [Angle](#angle)